pillar-banner-arrow

 Shadow-break-right

-Who Receives the CIM and How Will They Use it?
+Who Receives the CIM and How Does it Impact Their Decision?

-A CIM is sent to interested, prospective buyers and investors after signing a non-disclosure agreement (NDA).
-Since a CIM contains sensitive information about the business, an NDA is required to make sure none of the private information is shared to other parties.
+Before a CIM is sent, prospective buyers and investors require a non-disclosure agreement (NDA).
+A CIM contains sensitive information about your business, so be sure not to share private information with other parties.

-After a CIM is sent, the prospective buyer/investor reviews the CIM thoroughly.
+After a CIM is sent, the prospective buyer/investor will review it thoroughly.
 Most buyers will skim through a CIM to see if the financials and narrative make sense.
-Then, they’ll do a deeper read to make sure everything still looks good.
+Then, they’ll do a deeper read to ensure everything still looks good.
+Remember that a CIM is intended to be read, not presented, so it should be written to stand on its own.
+Also, bear in mind that a variety of people, including the CEO, CFO, CTO, and possibly the buyer’s investor committee, will be reading it, so it should speak to multiple personas.

 Shadow-break-right

-A CIM is one of the most essential documents in an M&A process.
-It’s the first chance to persuade a potential buyer or investor that a business is worth looking at.
-The CIM not only tells a concise and compelling story — it also gives the data to back it up.
+In short, the CIM not only tells a concise and compelling story — it gives the data to back it up.

-In short, a proper CIM provides an accurate depiction of the business for buyers to evaluate, ensures efficient utilization of buyer and seller resources and time, and de-risks the deal prior to the later stages of the process.
-By following CIM best practices, you can make sure your CIM is digestible and pertinent but keeps the audience wanting more.
-This results in maximizing a potential outcome and ensuring a high probability of closing.
+A good CIM provides an accurate depiction of the business for buyers to evaluate, ensures efficient utilization of buyer and seller resources and time, and de-risks the deal prior to the later stages of the process.
+By following our best practices, you can ensure your CIM is digestible and pertinent while making the audience want more.
+Doing so helps maximize the potential outcome and ensures a high probability of closing.

 Executing a successful CIM is best done with the help of a trusted M&A partner who’s been there before.
-At SEG, we have over 30 years of experience telling a compelling story that speaks the language of investors.
-If you’d like to learn more about how we can help your business, reach out here.
+At Software Equity Group, we have over 30 years of experience telling compelling stories that speak the language of potential PE investors and strategic buyers.
+If you’d like to learn more about how we can help your business, reach out.